 We are likely still decades away from this capability, but we should begin to think about the limitations of using this technology for entertainment so we don’t create a critical mass of people who view others no differently than the virtual people they abuse in the twisted worlds they will create.

 What kind of metaverse god will you be?

 Surface Duo 2

-It has huge advantages when consuming email with attachments or links.
-The attachment or link opens on the second screen without disrupting the flow of reading the email that delivered it.
+It has huge advantages when consuming emails with attachments or links.
+The attachment or link opens on the second screen without disrupting the flow of reading the email that was delivered.
 Same with using the phone when you are opening a website that requires two-factor authentication.
 The authentication app is on the second screen, so you don’t have to go back and try to locate the screen you were on, again preserving the workflow.

 In the end, I think this showcases why with a revolutionary device — like the iPhone was, and the Surface Duo 2 is — lots of smart marketing is necessary to make people really understand the advantages of a different design.
 Otherwise, they won’t get it.